cloudfoundry/docs-bosh/content/cli-v2-install.md

 1. Use `brew` to install `bosh-cli`:

     ```shell
-    brew install cloudfoundry/tap/bosh-cli
+    $ brew install cloudfoundry/tap/bosh-cli
     ```

-1. You should now be able to use `bosh`, such as asking for its version:
+1. You should now be able to use `bosh`.
+Verify by querying the CLI for its version:

     ```shell
-    bosh -v
+    $ bosh -v
+    version 5.3.1-8366c6fd-2018-09-25T18:25:51Z

+    Succeeded

     ```

+!!! note
+    We currently do not publish BOSH CLI via apt or yum repositories.

 ## Additional Dependencies